infoshareacademy/jfdz7-swiezaki-app/README.md

 __Functionality:__

+* Authorisation - welcome screen allows user to login or register to the application.
-* Search - main component allowing user to filter entire car parts base according to his/her needs.
+* Favourites - allows user to store his/her favourite car parts having an opportunity to get back to them later.
 * Product - displaying of a currently chosen product/car part.
 Showing detailed info.
-* Login/Register - welcome screen allows user to login or register to the application.
-* Favourites - allows user to store his/her favourite car parts having an opportunity to get back to them later.
+* Search - main component allowing user to filter entire car parts base according to his/her needs.
 * Shared - header and footer components shared by all the application screens.

 __Technology:__